Sampling (statistics): Systematic sampling

-Systematic sampling (also known as interval sampling) relies on arranging the study population according to some ordering scheme and then selecting elements at regular intervals through that ordered list.
+Systematic sampling (also known as interval sampling) relies on arranging the study population according to some ordering scheme, and then selecting elements at regular intervals through that ordered list.
 Systematic sampling involves a random start and then proceeds with the selection of every kth element from then onwards.
 In this case, k=(population size/sample size).
 It is important that the starting point is not automatically the first in the list, but is instead randomly chosen from within the first to the kth element in the list.
 A simple example would be to select every 10th name from the telephone directory (an 'every 10th' sample, also referred to as 'sampling with a skip of 10').

 As long as the starting point is randomized, systematic sampling is a type of probability sampling.
 It is easy to implement and the stratification induced can make it efficient, if the variable by which the list is ordered is correlated with the variable of interest.
 'Every 10th' sampling is especially useful for efficient sampling from databases.

 For example, suppose we wish to sample people from a long street that starts in a poor area (house No. 1) and ends in an expensive district (house No. 1000).
 A simple random selection of addresses from this street could easily end up with too many from the high end and too few from the low end (or vice versa), leading to an unrepresentative sample.
 Selecting (e.g.) every 10th street number along the street ensures that the sample is spread evenly along the length of the street, representing all of these districts.
-(Note that if we always start at house #1 and end at #991, the sample is slightly biased towards the low end; by randomly selecting the start between #1 and #10, this bias is eliminated.)
+(If we always start at house #1 and end at #991, the sample is slightly biased towards the low end; by randomly selecting the start between #1 and #10, this bias is eliminated.)